Skip to main content

 • “The controls are great, the gameplay is addictive, music is top tier, and tracks are stunning.”

-• “Great game, lots of content on the workshop to play with.
-The only problem I've got with this game is the original tracks and characters; they suck.
-The race track designs, especially, are horrendous.
-There's way too much clutter on the tracks, which doesn't make it fun or enjoyable.
+• “Great game with lots of content on the workshop to play with.
+The only problem I've got with this game is the original tracks and characters suck.
+It's only in early access so it could change over time, but the race tracks design especially are horrendous.
+There's way too much clutter on the tracks; it doesn't make it fun or enjoyable.
 Whoever designed them needs to be fired.
 If I'm enjoying playing modded tracks more than the game's original tracks, that's a big problem.
-The music is hit or miss and pretty mid, to be honest.
-It needs to be revisited and recomposed.”
+The music is hit or miss and pretty mediocre, needs to be revisited and recomposed.”

 • optimization

-• “Great gameplay, super nice optimization, fantastic original tracks and characters, and more than 1,600 mods at the time of writing.”
+• “Great gameplay, super nice optimization, fantastic original tracks and characters, and more than 1.6k mods at time of writing.”

-• “When CTR Nitro Fueled was released, I was hoping for a PC version to be released later down the line with better performance and some fixes to the terrible collision and invisible objects that constantly ruined the flow of Nitro Fueled for me.”
+• “When CTR Nitro-Fueled released, I was hoping for a PC version later with better performance and some fixes to the terrible collision and invisible objects that constantly ruined the flow for me.”

 17 mentions Positive Neutral Negative